Kvitko Lab 2020-21

 MS Plant Pathology

 Spencer started in the Department in the Fall of 2015.
 He received a BS in Biology in June 2015 at University of Missouri and an MS at University of Georgia in December 2017.
 His MS research focused on genetically characterizing strains of Pantoea ananatis that are endemic to Georgia through genetic and molecular characterization techniques.
 Additionally, he also researched when onion bulbs were most susceptible to P. ananatis infection throughout the growing season and which varieties were more resistant to symptom development.
 Spencer graduated in December 2017 with an MS in Plant Pathology.

 Zach started in the Department in Summer of 2015.
 He received a BA in Horticulture in June 2015 at University of Georgia.
 He received his MS in December 2017 working under his Major Professor Dr. Elizabeth Little.
 His research focused on identifying the disease cycle of the phloem-limited bacteria, Serratia marcescens that causes yellow vine disease in squash.
 Given that this pathogen is vectored by squash bugs, Zach also used entomology skills in his research as well as genetic approaches to find pathogenicity islands in the genome.

 Donald started in the department in Fall 2016.
 He received his BS in Biology from Morehouse College and his MS in Plant Pathology from The Ohio State University.
 His research focuses on tool development projects for increased sensitivity for microbial community profiling and better understanding of type 3 effector translocation during infection.
-Donald transferred to a different lab in the department in Fall 2018.
+Donald is currently teaching science at an alternative school.